Ice Hockey World Championships

 As this tournament takes place during the same period as the later stages of the NHL's Stanley Cup playoffs, many of that league's top players are not available to participate for their national teams or have only become available after their NHL teams have been eliminated, after playing 90+ games.
-North American teams, and especially the United States, have been criticized for not taking this tournament seriously.
-For example, USA Hockey often sent teams made up of younger NHL players alongside college players, not using top level stars even when they are available.
+North American teams have been previously criticized for not taking this tournament seriously.

-The 2015 World Championship, held in Prague and Ostrava, Czech Republic, was the most successful to date in terms of overall attendance; it was visited by 741,690 people and average attendance was at 11,589.
+The 2024 World Championship, held in Prague and Ostrava, Czechia, was the most successful to date in terms of overall attendance; it was visited by 797,727 people and average attendance was at 12,464.

 Background

-The International Ice Hockey Federation (IIHF), the sport's governing body, was created on 15 May 1908 under the name Ligue Internationale de Hockey sur Glace (LHG).
+The International Ice Hockey Federation (IIHF), the sport's governing body, was created on 15 May 1908 under the name Ligue Internationale de Hockey sur Glace (LIHG).
 In 1908, organized ice hockey was still relatively new; the first organized indoor ice hockey game took place on 3 March 1875 at Montreal's Victoria Skating Rink.
 In 1887, four clubs from Montreal formed the Amateur Hockey Association of Canada (AHAC) and developed a structured schedule.
 Lord Stanley donated the Stanley Cup and the trustees decided to award it to either the best team in the AHAC, or to any pre-approved team that won it in a challenge.
 The Eastern Canada Amateur Hockey Association (ECAHA) was formed in 1905, which mixed paid and amateur players in its rosters.
 The ECAHA eventually folded and as a result of the dissolution, the National Hockey Association (NHA) formed.

-The Ice Hockey European Championships, first held in Les Avants, Switzerland in January 1910, were the precursor to the World Championships.
-It was the first official tournament meant for national teams, the participating nations were Great Britain, Germany, Belgium and Switzerland.
+The Ice Hockey European Championships, first held in Les Avants, Switzerland in January 1910, was the first official hockey tournament for national teams.
+Participating nations in the inaugural event were Great Britain, Germany, Belgium and Switzerland.
 In North America, professional hockey was continuing to grow, the National Hockey League (NHL), the largest professional hockey league in the world, was formed in 1917.
-The European Championships were held for five consecutive years but were not held from 1915 to 1920 due to World War I.
+The European Championships were held for five consecutive years but were not held from 1915 to 1920 due to World War I. The LIHG Championships, held between 1911 and 1914, is also considered a precursor to the World Championships, though the competition did not gain as much importance at the time.